How Long Must Employers Keep Medical and Exposure Records A Legal Overview

 • Exposure assessments (even if results are “non-detect”)

-2. Medical Records: Keep for Duration + 30 Years
+2. Medical Records: Keep for Employment Duration + 30 Years

-Employee medical records related to workplace exposure must also be kept long-term.
-These may include:
+Employee medical records related to workplace exposure must also be kept long-term, including:

 • Medical exams